GSA/fpki-guides/_announcements/01_common_policy_rekey.md

 - **October 14, 2020**: The Federal PKI Management Authority (FPKIMA) created the new Federal Common Policy CA G2 root
 - **October 15, 2020**: The FPKIMA team issued a cross certificate from the Federal Common Policy CA G2 to the Federal Bridge CA G4
 - **November 18, 2020**: The FPKIMA team issued CA certificates to migrate agency and shared service providers CAs to the new root: Federal Common Policy CA G2
-- **December 2020 to June 2021**: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 *(approximately six months)*
+- **December 2020 to June 2021**: All agencies will need to transition from using the old Federal Common Policy CA as the root to the new Federal Common Policy CA G2 *(approximately six months.)* Certificates issued by the Federal Common Policy CA will be revoked between the end of April and June in coordination with CA operators.
-- **June 2021**: The FPKIMA team will decommission the old Federal Common Policy CA
+- **June 2021**: The FPKIMA team will decommission the old Federal Common Policy CA after revoking all CA certificates it has issued.

 ## What should I do?